 Especially relevant: solution to every major hadware problems of mobile phones

-Causes of iPhone ear receiver/ earpiece not bringing out sound during calls
+Causes of iPhone ear receiver/ earpiece Distorted Sound During Calls

 There is a wide range of possible causes for iPhone earpiece problems.
-One thing is however common to all, you can’t hear your caller or no sound is coming out of your earpiece.
+One thing is, however, common to all, you can’t hear your caller or no sound is coming out of your earpiece.
 Below are highlights of the possible causes.
-We cannot also absolve apple of the blame.
-I think it is in most case a manufacturer’s defect.
-I have never dropped my iPhone, neither have I ever drenched it.
+We cannot also absolve Apple of the blame.
+I think it is, in most cases, a manufacturer’s defect.
+I have never dropped my iPhone, and neither have I ever drenched it.
 Yet, it had this fault thrice.

 - You have a damaged earpiece/speaker.
 This can be a fault of the factory or an impact damage.
-If this is the case, you need to take it to the engineer for a replacement.
+If this is the case, you must take it to the engineer for a replacement.

-- Your earpiece jack is dirty(this can make your iphone to be stuck in headphones mode
+- Your earpiece jack is dirty(this can make your iPhone stuck in headphones mode.

-- Also, you may unknowingly have you volme all the way down.
+- Also, you may unknowingly have your volume down.

-- What about the fact that you actually have your phone actively connected to a Bluetooth headset and you have forgotten to disconnect it?
+- What about the fact that you have your phone actively connected to a Bluetooth headset, and you have forgotten to disconnect it?

-- Maybe your earpiece has problem; it might be damaged or stuck
+- Maybe your earpiece has a problem; it might be damaged or stuck

 - The problem might also be related to the carrier.
 You may think about changing your sim card.

-- Water Damage A very common reason for iPhones getting stuck in headphones mode is water damage, and a lot of the time people don’t know how it could have happened.
-Here’s how the conversation went: I’d ask, “Are you an athlete?”, and they would say yes.
-I’d ask, “Do you listen to music when you run or work out?”, and they’d say yes again.
+- Water Damage A prevalent reason iPhones get stuck in headphones mode is water damage, and often, people don’t know how it could have happened.
+Here’s how the conversation went: I’d ask, “Are you an athlete?” and they would say yes.
+I’d ask, “Do you listen to music when you run or work out?” and they’d say yes again.
 Can you guess what happened?

-Like I said earlier, there is a problem and the problem is that your caller cannot hear you.
+As I said earlier, there is a problem, and the problem is that your caller cannot hear you.
 Please perform the following troubleshooting to know the degree of damage to your iPhone.
 In 99% of the situations, it is a mere bug.

 - Are your speakers working?

 Eliminating the possibility of a software problem: To do this, totally power off your iPhone and switch it back on.
-If this doesn’t fix the issue, do a soft reset of your phone by pressing “home button and power button simultaneously” for iPhone to iPhone 8.
-For iPhone X do this.
+If this doesn’t fix the issue, do a soft reset of your phone by pressing the “home button and power button simultaneously” for iPhone to iPhone 8, for iPhone X do this.

-fix can’t hear the other side iPhone – fixes
+Fix can’t hear the other side On iPhone

-Let us start with the simplest fixes for this annoying situation.
+Let us start with the most straightforward fixes for this annoying situation.

 - What to do when your music player and voice notes are working but you can’t still hear your caller: This issue happened to me twice.
-The first time was while i was using my iPhone 6 and it normalised without my knowledge after some days.
-The second time it happened to me, I had to use my apple earphones to fix it.
+The first time was while I was using my iPhone 6, and it normalized without my knowledge after some days.
+The second time it happened to me, I had to use my Apple earphones to fix it.
 This is what I did.
-I plugged in my earphones and remove them in quick successions while rocking the volume button up and down in the process.
+I plugged in my earphones and removed them quickly while rocking the volume button up and down.
 Eventually, I was able to hear my caller.
-This is a fix that works when the speaker mode, music app and voice notes are working
+This fix works when the speaker mode, music app, and voice notes work.

 Take A Look At The Headphone Jack

 Grab a flashlight and shine it inside your iPhone’s headphone jack.
 Is there any debris stuck inside?
-I’ve seen everything from rice, to brown goo, to broken-off tips of cheap headphones stuck inside.
+I’ve seen everything from rice to brown goo to broken-off tips of cheap headphones attached inside.
 Trying to extract something from your iPhone’s headphone jack is extremely difficult, and some Apple techs won’t even try.

-- You can use a standard BIC or eleganza pen.
+- You can use a standard ballpoint pen.
 The opposite end of the cartridge is the perfect size to remove debris from the headphone jack.
 Insert that end into the headphone jack and gently twist to loosen the debris, and then shake it out of your iPhone or iPad.

 Try using a can of compressed air to blow air directly into your iPhone’s headphone jack.
 This may work even if you don’t see anything stuck inside.
-Compressed air can loosen debris just enough to shake it out or blow it out completely.
-Be gentle: Don’t stick the hose all the way into your iPhone’s headphone jack and start blowing.
+Compressed air can loosen debris enough to shake or blow it out completely.
+Be gentle: Don’t stick the hose into your iPhone’s headphone jack and start blowing.
 Start from the outside of your iPhone and work your way in.